Fork me on GitHub

 isRunning ( )

-Returns a boolean of weather the current application is running.
+Returns true if the current application is running.

 lookupRoute ( verb, path )